Boondirek-Kanjanapongporn/Privacy-Preservation-in-Human-Motion-Analysis/timelog.md

 * *3.5 hours* Continue writing the implementation chapter

 ## 12 January 2024
-* *5.5 hours* Finish writing the implementation chapter
+* *5 hours* Finish writing the implementation chapter
+* *2.5 hours* Design the whole table of content for my final dissertation

 ## 14 January 2024
 * *0.5 hour* Weekly meeting with superadvisor